ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 You made it to the final part of the abbreviation plugin tutorial.
 In this part, we will improve accessibility of our plugin.
 We will also work on a command, which will additionally grab the text from user's selection, and insert it into our form.
 And more!

-We pick up where we left off in the {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 second part}, so make sure you finished it, or grab our [starter files for this part](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/Abbreviation%20plugin/Part%202)<!-- Change link to final -->.
+We pick up where we left off in the {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 second part}, so make sure you finished it, or grab our [starter files for this part](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/abbreviation-plugin/part-2).

 If you want to see the final product of this tutorial before you plunge in, check out the [live demo](#demo).